Career Evolution: A STEM Interactive Initiative

-The unique combination of a high percentage of manufacturers and an aggressive growth agenda magnifies these issues for the Western Parkland City.
+The unique combination of a high percentage of manufacturers and an aggressive growth agenda magnifies these issues for Western Sydney.

-The initiative targets Year 9-12 students in the Western Parkland City that will be providing the future workforce for some of the country’s largest infrastructure developments such as the Western Sydney Airport, the Aerotropolis, Sydney Science Park and the Campbelltown Health and Education precinct.
+The initiative targets Year 9-12 students in the Western Sydney that will be providing the future workforce for some of the country’s largest infrastructure developments.

-It not only positions the future vision for the region as something for them to aspire to, but also showcases the creativity and innovation that is, for the most part, hiding right now behind countless humble factory doors throughout the Western Parkland City.
+It not only positions the future vision for the region as something for them to aspire to, but also showcases the creativity and innovation that is, for the most part, hiding right now behind countless humble factory doors throughout Western Sydney.

 1. Inspire and inform secondary students to consider a career in STEM aligned, locally based, future facing industries such as advanced manufacturing, aerospace and defence